In Brief…

 Integrations Can Save Developers Time by Cutting Feature Duplication

-Integrations allow developers to leverage several aspects of the LMS into their own products.
-Most LMSs already provide the classroom management features that schools and teachers require.
-So, developing similar features in a learning platform can be redundant and create extra work for users.
+Integrations allow developers to leverage several aspects of the LMS into their products.
+Most LMS providers already host classroom management features that schools and teachers require.
+So, developing similar features in a learning platform can be redundant – creating extra work for users.

-For example, instead of building a gradebook into an app, a developer can integrate grades from the app back to the teacher's gradebook in Canvas.
-Now, teachers don’t have to copy and paste grades from the platform into their Canvas gradebook.
+For example, instead of building a gradebook into an edtech product, a developer can integrate grades from the product back into the teacher's gradebook in a provider like Canvas.
+Now, teachers don’t have to copy and paste grades for each student and class from the edtech product into a Canvas gradebook.

-SSO integrations can also help developers better handle user accounts.
-SSO permits teachers and students to sign into a third-party tool using their existing LMS credentials – managed by a school’s tech administrators.
-Developers don't have to build out methods to allow admins or teachers to manage accounts and reset passwords in the app.
-This also means that issues of teachers and students having trouble logging in will be handled by LMS admins, rather than the edtech platform.
+Single sign-on (SSO) integrations can also help developers better handle user accounts.
+SSO permits educators and students to sign into a third-party tool using their existing LMS credentials – managed by a learning institution’s IT administrator.
+Developers don't have to build out methods to allow IT admins or teachers to manage, create, or disperse accounts, or deal with resetting passwords.
+By integrating that functionality, issues around accounts can be managed by the LMS admin, rather than the product’s support team.

 Integrations Solve a Clear Client Need

-LMS integrations allow third-party apps to act on behalf of an authenticated user.
-This means someone who signs into an app with their LMS credentials could use the app to send data and content back to their LMS.
+LMS integrations allow third-party products to act on behalf of an authenticated user.
+This means someone who signs into a product with their LMS credentials could use the product to send data and content back to the class’s LMS.

 For example, a teacher could use a Schoology-integrated app to assign a quiz from the app to their class.
 Students could then log into the app, through Schoology, to complete the quiz.
 Teachers could then sync the quiz grades from the app back to their gradebook in Schoology.